Best business bank accounts for 2021

 - Interest rate.
-You won’t find any sky-high rates among business current accounts, but some banks do offer a little percentage, which can be a nice cherry on top of the cake.
+You won’t find any sky-high rates on your balance in a business current account, but some banks do offer a little percentage, which can be a modest cherry on top of the cake.

 - Accounting integration.
 It would be nice if you could manage banking and accounting from the same platform, without uploading and downloading dozens of spreadsheets, wouldn’t it?
-We’re not quite there yet, but some banks will offer some kind of integration with accounting software such as Xero – your finance team will like that.
+Banks are not quite there yet, but some will offer some kind of integration with accounting software such as Xero – your finance team will like that.